Moon: Remix RPG Adventure (PlayStation)

 Would have been sold by Curio to complete the scrapped event where you show the soap dish to Curio and he sells you this.
 Yoshida doesn't recognize it, but Curio will buy it for 75 yenom.

-In an earlier script Pappas wrote picture books instead of comics.
-This item is still left over from that time.
+In an earlier script, Pappas wrote picture books instead of comics.
+This item is a leftover from that time.

-Unknown what purpose it served.
+Unknown purpose.
 Yoshida doesn't recognize it, but you can sell it to Curio for 75 yenom.